-We would recommend that all of the costs associated with the construction of this new access bridge, and the preparation of this Engineer's report, be assessed against the agricultural lands of Gerald Grondin in the Town of Essex.
-A Schedule of Assessment has been prepared and included herein to indicate the lands assessed for this new farm access bridge installation.
+We would recommend that all of the costs associated with the construction of the replacement access Bridge #1, and the preparation of this Engineer's report for same, be assessed against the private lands of Paula & Doug Thompson, in Part of Lot 7, Concession 2 since the bridge is not shown as a legal access in the past drainage reports and plans.
+A Schedule of Assessment has been prepared and included herein to indicate their lands assessed for this replacement access bridge installation as a Special Benefit.
+The Schedule of Assessment also includes a Benefit and Outlet Liability assessment to each of the parcels with an access bridge and other parcels for establishing the future cost sharing for maintenance to the bridges serving each of those parcels.

-It has been clearly established that this new access bridge is being provided to serve as the access from North Malden Road to an existing agricultural farm parcel.
+It has been clearly established that the replacement access bridge is being provided to serve as the access from County Road 20 to the existing private parcel.
 Pursuant to the current Agricultural Drainage Infrastructure Program (A.D.I.P.)
-Policies that are in place, it is anticipated that these lands designated as Farm Property Tax Class will not be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project as the severance was made earlier this year that caused the need for the new access bridge, and not prior to August 2004 as per the Policies.
+Policies that are in place, it is anticipated that these lands will not be eligible for a grant, but the upstream lands designated as Farm

+Property Tax Class will be eligible for a grant from the Ontario Ministry of Agriculture, ood and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project.

-Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the report below.
+Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the Bridge Cost Sharing table below.